iotaledger/iota.js/docs/modules/crypto_edwards25519_scalar.md

 **Returns:** *boolean*

-True if the given scalar is less than the order of the Curve
+True if the given scalar is less than the order of the Curve.

 ___